mo0nless/Leap-Aided-Modeling-Animation/README.md

 Copyright Information
 ------------
-This code implementation is only for research or education purposes, and not freely available for commercial use or redistribution.
+This code implementation is only for research or education purposes, and not freely available for commercial use.
 The intellectual property and code implementation belongs to the University of Bologna.
 I would ask you to contact me if you intend to seriously use, redistribute or publish anything related to this code or repository.